carvel-dev/carvel/site/content/blog/getting-started-with-open-source-contribution.md

 It was all new and yes, too much to digest all at once.
 Fortunately, I got a very knowledgeable mentor who enjoyed teaching.
 Alongside, I got help from my manager to put together a plan to ramp up.
 He also provided helpful resources such as [kube academy](https://kube.academy/courses) courses and tutorials.

 But, if you do not have a mentor, fear not!
-The **Open Source Community** is very welcoming and happy to help new contributors learn how to contribute.
+The **Open-Source Community** is very welcoming and happy to help new contributors learn how to contribute.

 #### What I learned about “**learning**” in this journey